 The Company has two classes of shares: A shares and B shares.
 The net asset value attributable to the A shares and to the B shares is the same.
-The rights of each class are identical, save that only the A shares are entitled to receive dividends, while the B shares instead receive a capital distribution at the same time as, and in an equal amount to, each dividend.
-For certain shareholders there will be tax and other advantages in receiving a capital distribution rather than a dividend.
-Shares may be held and traded within units, each unit comprising three A shares and one B share.
+The rights of each class are identical, save that only the A shares are entitled to receive dividends, while the B shares instead receive a capital repayment at the same time as, and in an equal amount to, each dividend.
 The 'Capital Structure' section of the Annual Report provides further information on the A and B shares.